Group Therapy in Houston, TX: Healing in Connection Through Specialized, Trauma-Informed Community

 Neuroexperiential, Not Generic

-Grounded in the same neurobiologically informed framework as our individual therapy.
-Every group incorporates Somatic Experiencing, Polyvagal Theory, and attachment science.
+Our groups are grounded in the same neurobiologically informed framework as our individual therapy.
+Every group incorporates principles from Somatic Experiencing, Polyvagal Theory, and attachment science.

 Process-Oriented, Not Curriculum-Based

-Our flagship relational process group is ongoing, facilitator-guided, here-and-now relational experience designed for deep healing.
-Not a 12-week module with a workbook.
+Our flagship relational process group is not a 12-week skills module with a workbook.
+It is an ongoing, facilitator-guided, here-and-now relational experience designed for deep healing.

 Specialist-Facilitated

-Every group led by a clinician trained in group dynamics and trauma-informed facilitation.
-Not a generalist running a psychoeducational program.
+Every group is led by a clinician specifically trained in group dynamics and trauma-informed facilitation, not a generalist running a psychoeducational program.

 Integrated with Individual Therapy